250 years after America went to war for independence, a divided nation battles over its legacy

 But at the time, Schiff added, “It did not seem possible that a mother country and her colony had actually come to blows.”

-The rebels had already believed their cause greater than a disagreement between subjects and rulers.
-Well before the turning points of 1776, before the Declaration of Independence or Thomas Paine’s boast that “We have it in our power to begin the world over again,” they cast themselves in a drama for the ages.
+The rebels already believed their cause was bigger than a disagreement between subjects and rulers.
+Well before the turning points of 1776 — before the Declaration of Independence or Thomas Paine’s boast that “We have it in our power to begin the world over again” — they cast themselves in a drama for the ages.

 The so-called Suffolk Resolves of 1774, drafted by civic leaders of Suffolk County, Massachusetts, prayed for a life “unfettered by power, unclogged with shackles,” a fight that would determine the “fate of this new world, and of unborn millions.”